 It’s likely, the scrubbing process reveals more dirt and excess grime.
 Use a broom or vacuum to rid the floor of existing debris.
 Now, it is time for the finish.
 The finish can be applied with a foam pad or sponge.
 Use an appropriate paintbrush or similar device to cover the corners and any areas left unfinished.

-This method involves a sander, usually a device leveraged by professionals, yet any do-it-yourself hardware store will have them available for rent.
-Look for weekend sales on belt and edge sanders.
-Some people feel anxious in using a sander, and for good reason; improperly using a sander can actually damage your floor rather than revitalize.
+This method involves a sander, usually, a device leveraged by professionals, yet any do-it-yourself hardware store will have them available for rent.
+Look for weekend sales on a belt and edge sanders.
+Some people feel anxious about using a sander, and for good reason; improperly using a sander can damage your floor rather than revitalize.
 Test the sander, seeing how your floor reacts, using a small space, such as in a closet, where damage won’t be as visually crucial.

 Use the sander in a back and forth motion, reading the direction of the floor grain.
 Like using a trimmer for the lawn, use the edge sander around the corners and hard-to-reach places.
-As with the sander, apply your stain in the direction of the wood grain for best application results.
-Take note of what kind of wood, such as Bamboozle, you have.
-Watch the paint on the walls while working with stain!
+As with the sander, apply your stain in the direction of the wood grain for the best application results, you have.
+Watch the paint on the walls while working with the stain!
 It takes more time, but it may be best to apply a strip of protective tape or covering around the walls or floor trim to ensure only the floor gets stained.

 Janet Holman has a hands-on approach to all interior design tasks.
 She draws from her experience in interior design when blogging.